tobiasahlin/infinite-jekyll/README.md

 ## Getting Started - Basic Functionality (scroll across ALL SITE POSTS)

 ### Step 1 - copy files
-Copy the `infinite-jekyll.js` and `jquery-3.2.1.min.js` files to your `/assets/js/` folder and `all-posts.json` to the root of your Jekyll site.
+- Copy the `infinite-jekyll.js` and `jquery-3.2.1.min.js` files to your `/assets/js/` folder
+- Copy `all-posts.json` to the root of your Jekyll site.

 ### Step 2 - include js files in HTML
 Add the following HTML tags to the `/_layouts/head.html` (or `/_layouts/default.html`) file to ensure jquery and infinite jekyll are loaded: